 MOTOR VEHICLE.
 Any automobile, motorcycle, mobile home not placed on a foundation, recreation vehicle or other vehicle as defined by Indiana law which is subject to registration with the Bureau of Motor Vehicles.

 UNREGISTERED.
 Any motor vehicle which is not registered with the Indiana Bureau of Motor Vehicles.
-(Ord.
-2006-12, passed 7-25-06)

 §96.03 DUTIES OF SANITARIAN OR OTHER OFFICER